ufs-community/ufs-weather-model/.github/pull_request_template.md

 - [ ] PR adds input data.
 - [ ] PR changes existing input data.

+### Subcomponent Branch Changes
+Does this PR change which subcomponent branch will be used in the UFS WM?
+- [ ] Yes --> Update `tests/ci/repo_check.sh` to point the CI to the new branch.
+- [ ] No

 ### Library Changes/Upgrades:
 <!-- Library updates take time.
 Provide library and version information here, and delete what is not needed.
 ** SPECIAL INSTRUCTIONS **